hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 The notable differences now that we are using witnesses:
 * The AID is different now `EKYGGh-FtAphGmSZbsuBs_t4qpsjYJ2ZqvMKluq9OxmP`, because the inception event contians the witness information which modifies the data used to generate the AID.
-* The DID Document now lists the witnesses in the service endpoints:
+* The DID Document now lists the witnesses in the service endpoints.
+Note: if you set the metadata flag to true KERI related service endpoints will be in the did document metadata instead of the did document.:
 ```json
 Got DID doc: {
   "id": "did:web:did-webs-service%3a7676:EKYGGh-FtAphGmSZbsuBs_t4qpsjYJ2ZqvMKluq9OxmP",